Home » Tools Reference

 A particular installed SDK (or tool) can then be set as active, meaning that it will be used when Emscripten is run.
-The active “compiler configuration” is stored in a user-specific file (~/.emscripten), which is discussed in the next section.
+The active “compiler configuration” is stored is a config file (.emscripten) within the emsdk directory.

 The different tools and SDKs managed by emsdk are stored in different directories under the root folder you specified when you first installed an SDK, grouped by tool and version.

 The Compiler Configuration File stores the active configuration on behalf of the emsdk.
 The active configuration defines the specific set of tools that are used by default if Emscripten in called on the Emscripten Command Prompt.

 The configuration file is named .emscripten.
 It is emsdk-specific, so it won’t conflict with any config file the user might have in their home directory.